“Two seconds is too long.”

 2. the pool must be protected by a motorized safety pool cover which requires the operation of a key switch and meets other standards; or

-4. if the pool is above ground, it must have non-climbable exterior sides at least four feet high and any access ladder or steps must be removed and safely secured.
+4. if the pool is above ground, it must have non-climbable exterior sides at least four feet high and any access ladder or steps must be removed and safely secured when the pool is not in use.

-The pool enclosure requirements under state law do not apply to pools constructed before the enactment of the statute (June 2, 1991), to public or semi-public swimming pools, or to a residence in which all residents are at least six years of age.
+The pool enclosure requirements under state law do not apply to pools or barriers constructed before the enactment of the statute (June 2, 1991), to public or semi-public swimming pools, to a residence in which all residents are at least six years of age, or to irrigation canals, stock ponds or storage tanks, and the like.

 A person who violates Arizona’s pool enclosure law is guilty of a petty offense.
-No fine will be imposed, however, if the person installs the required pool enclosures within 45 days of the citation and attends a pool safety course.
+No fine will be imposed, however, if the person installs the required pool barrier within 45 days of the citation and attends a swimming pool safety course.

 Legal Tip: